How to remove Excel passwords (all 6 types)

 Finally, we get to the VBA project binary passwords.
 Many tutorials suggest using a HEX editor to remove the password.
 But there is a better and simpler way.

-There is an amazing macro that confuses the Visual Basic Editor into believing a valid password has been entered.
+There is an amazing macro that confuses the Visual Basic Editor and makes the code viewable.

 I could not have coded this macro in a million years.
-I don’t claim to be the author of this code, I have copied it from here: https://stackoverflow.com/questions/1026483/is-there-a-way-to-crack-the-password-on-an-excel-vba-project
+I don’t claim to be the author of this code, I have compiled the code from a thread of Stack Overflow: https://stackoverflow.com/questions/1026483/is-there-a-way-to-crack-the-password-on-an-excel-vba-project

 If you are the copyright owner of the original code and wish me to remove the code below, please let me know.

-Ensure the workbook containing locked VBA project is open.
+Ensure the workbook containing the locked VBA project is open.

-Create a new workbook and copy all the code below into a standard VBA module, then run the VBAUnprotected macro (the one at the bottom).
+Create a new workbook and copy the code below into a standard VBA module, then run the VBAUnprotected macro.

 The download file already includes this macro and can be used to remove the VBA password.